What Is “Adobe Flash Player Is Out of Date”?

 This pop-up is introduced by an unwanted program on the computers of victims.
 The worst part of it is if you have clicked on the pop-up.
 According to a post in Adobe forums, clicking on the update button may slither malware on your Mac.

 One Reddit user had the following to complain about the issue:

 I was just going through the internet when a pop up said I needed to download an updated flash drive.
 I ignored it at first and just went back and then it popped up again so I decided to download it.
 I was concerned so I looked into it and I’m pretty sure I’ve downloaded a virus.
 It’s a generally new Mac so I have no virus scanners or protection yet (I know I’m very stupid.)
 I appreciate all the help as I’m very worried and what should I do to get rid of the virus

-Furthermore, simply visiting the page, that introduces the ”Adobe Flash Player Is Out of Date” pop-up could end up to be very dangerous for your computer.
+Simply visiting the page that introduces the ”Adobe Flash Player Is Out of Date” pop-up could end up being very dangerous for your computer.
 The page itself could track your online activities via tracking technologies, such as:

 These could be used to obtain critical information from your Mac and about you.

-Not only this, but the browser hijacker may also begin to introduce various different types of ads and content that may lead you to dangerous sites.
+Not only this, but the browser hijacker could generate various types of ads and content that may lead you to dangerous sites.
 Such sites could end up to be not only of the fake Adobe update kind, but they can also turn out malicious or phishing pages.
 Such can infect your PC with malware and also scam you out of your information or money.
 Only one more reason why you should do a clean up of your Mac.

 Remove ”Adobe Flash Player Is Out of Date” PUP from Your Mac